zianonlyhk/personal-website/content/blogs/01_intro_to_cfd_compressible.md

 ## We have come a long way from the first little whorl, even without viscosity

 If you've made it this far, thank you for reading!
-I hope you now feel a bit more knowledgeable about, and interested in, the art of fluid modelling.
+I hope you now feel a bit more knowledgeable about, and interested in, the art of fluid modeling.
 Lastly, I want to point out the other paths on the broader roadmap of computational fluid dynamics that we didn't take.
 Some of the choices we made are modular, meaning you can swap in a more sophisticated numerical method for higher accuracy.
 Others are rabbit holes that lead to entirely new fields of analysis, such as viscous or incompressible flows.

-Bon voyage in your fluid modelling quest ⛵.
+Bon voyage in your fluid modeling quest ⛵.

 ![](/blogs/01_intro_to_cfd_compressible/roadmap.png "width=600")